deltachat/deltachat-pages/en/support.md

 # Developers

 Of course, open source developers are very welcome!
-Just make your improvements to Delta Chat and send us a Pull Request.
+Just make your improvements to your [Delta Chat fork](https://github.com/r10s/deltachat-android) and send us a pull request.
 Or contact us at _r10s AT b44t DOT com_

+## Website

+Do you have great ideas or little improvements for this website?
+Just [edit it here](https://github.com/r10s/deltachat-pages) and send us a pull request.

 # Spread the word ...